jebyrnes/new_multifunc_metric/multifunc_new.md

 The definition of multifunctionality presents a challenge.
 How do we define a metric that captures both the level of performance of a broad suite of functions as well as the distribution of differences in performance between functions?
 The issue of total level of performance is easily linked to thinking about total community size.
 In our case, a simple averaging across functions should suffice and addresses the level of performance across the whole community of functions.
 This leaves open the question of how this average is distributed across functions.

 This problem of assessing the distribution of differences across functions seems akin to the problem of capturing diversity of species within a community.
 We know the "richness" of functions - it is the total number of functions we are observing.
 This richness can be partitioned independently into evenness and a measure of compositional complexity [@Jost:2010jo].
 In the diversity literature, this metric of complexity can be simply translated into an effective number of species, i.e., the number of equally abundant species that would produce the same metric [@Jost:2006fr; @Jost:2010jo], via Hill Numbers.
 This translates beautifully to the concept of measuring the **effective number of functions** provided by an area as a measure of multifunctionality.
-For some set of functions that have been standardized to a common scale (i.e., between 0 and 1) such that $F_{1,2,3...S}$ is their level of function
+For some set of functions that have been standardized to a common scale (i.e., between 0 and 1) and defining $F_{1,2,3...S}$ as their level of function

 $$
 \tag{eq.
 1}